 - How do I mobilize my team and instill confidence in their capacity to practice competently?

 The curriculum is comprised of Trainer’s Guides, Trainee’s Guides, Training Operations Assistant Guides for Virtual Deliveries, and PowerPoints.
 Trainee’s Guides provide reference materials and worksheets that will be used during the 10 days of Supervisor Core.
-Its content includes ICPM Practice and Leadership Behaviors, an overview of California’s Common Core Curricula for Child Welfare Workers (version 3.0), a summary of the Field Guide for Social Workers and Field Advisors, and materials that supervisors can use to reflect on their current skills and craft their own ongoing professional development plans.
+Their content includes ICPM Practice and Leadership Behaviors and materials that supervisors can use to reflect on their current skills to craft their own ongoing professional development plans.

-The California Department of Social Services (CDSS) and the California Social Work Education Center (CalSWEC), in collaboration with California’s four Regional Training Academies (RTAs) and the Los Angeles Department of Children and Family Services (LA DCFS), maintain the process of evaluating the Statewide Supervisor Core Curricula for Child Welfare Supervisors.
+The California Department of Social Services (CDSS) and the California Social Work Education Center (CalSWEC), in collaboration with California’s four Regional Training Academies (RTAs) and the Los Angeles Department of Children and Family Services (LA DCFS), maintain the process of evaluating the Statewide Core Curricula for Child Welfare Supervisors.
 The curriculum series employs a pre- and post-evaluation evaluation design.
 The entire pre-evaluation is administered before training begins on Day 1, while post-evaluations are administered in increments on Days 2, 4, 6, 8, and 10, based on the training content of the respective two prior training days.
-The evaluation design also includes a Demographic Survey administered on Day 1 and Satisfaction Surveys administered on Days 2, 4, 6, 8, and 10.
+The evaluation design also includes a Demographic Survey administered on Day 1 and the Statewide Satisfaction Survey administered on Days 2, 4, 5, 6, 8, 9, and 10.

 The purpose of the evaluations is multidimensional and designed to: